awsdocs/amazon-transcribe-developer-guide/doc_source/API_Settings.md

 Required: No

  **MaxSpeakerLabels**   <a name="transcribe-Type-Settings-MaxSpeakerLabels"></a>
 The maximum number of speakers to identify in the input audio\.
-If there are more speakers in the audio than this number, multiple speakers will be identified as a single speaker\.
+If there are more speakers in the audio than this number, multiple speakers are identified as a single speaker\.
 If you specify the `MaxSpeakerLabels` field, you must set the `ShowSpeakerLabels` field to true\.
 Type: Integer
 Valid Range: Minimum value of 2\.
 Maximum value of 10\.
 Required: No